-"I'm an assistant professor at the Neurology Department at Johns Hopkins School of Medicine, with a joint appointment at the Department of Cognitive Science.
+"I'm an associate professor at the Neurology Department at Johns Hopkins School of Medicine, with a joint appointment at the Department of Cognitive Science.
 I study language, both because I find it fascinating as a cognitive faculty, and because I believe much can be learned about more domain-general cognitive processes, such as temporal sequencing, through the study of language.
 Probably the most appealing aspect of an academic job for me is talking to junior researchers; their curiosity inspires me, their momentum drives me, and their achievements thrill me.
 While a cognitive scientist by profession, I have a deep love for philosophy, sociology, literature, music, cinematography and other forms of visual arts, and it's a good conversation on these topics that I often seek when I'm not working."

 "I am interested in the cognitive processes that allow us to speak or write.
 More specifically, my work focuses on language production in relation to other cognitive functions.
 During my PhD, I used a combination of behavioral and EEG experiments to characterize the interface between language and motor systems.
 In particular, I studied motor preparation during word typing in relation with linguistic processing.
 My next projects will target executive functions, such as error monitoring, and their role during language production.

 Outside the lab, I find that there is nothing better than a good book in a nice coffee shop."

 As an undergraduate, my involvement in Autism Spectrum Disorders research led me to explore cognitive categorization and its relationship to pitch perception.
 I look forward to continuing cognitive neuroscience research while part of the lab and studying the cognitive mechanisms of language acquisition.
 I am an avid music and arts lover, and enjoy spending time outdoors."